SagaieNet/aws-bootstrap/README.markdown

 **PRE ALPHA-WARE**, not ready, being ported!

-## Why
+## Why?

 1. It should be about the idea and service, not about the infrastructure.

 1. PAAS are great, but expensive (just look at the added cost of Heroku add-ons, or Chef hosting).
 If you have a basic knowledge of AWS services, you can handle issues that arise.

 1. Puppet/Chef/CloudFormation are kind of a pain in the ass; let's stick to Bash basics and **extend** our scripts with sourcing.
+Since we're not deploying to multiple instance types, e.g. Ubuntu 11.10 x64 and x386 instances, we don't need to worry about UNIX command differences.

 ## All-powerful Gists